KidusY/MkProjects/README.md

-## Mk Contact form with Login
+## MK Contact form with Login

- To login for the first time a user can register and then can login

- ## The backend uses lambda, API Getway and dynamoDb
+ Users can register using email and be able to use the conatct form.

+ ## Link to Demo MK Sign in http://mkcontact.s3-website-us-west-1.amazonaws.com/
+ ### Project Details
+ - front end form was created using React
+ - Lambda function was used to trigger email send event and save the form details to DynamoDB
+ ### Git Repo Content
+ -